amoerie/jstreams/README.md

 3. Stream operators are chainable, allowing you to do complex things with simple compositions.

+## Why did you make this, I thought Java had streams now?

+The reasons I created this are:

+- Android does not run Java 8.
+Even with Retrolambda, which introduces the nice arrow syntax, you still don't get the Streams because those are only included in the actual JDK 8.
+- Other libraries that attempt this sort of thing are either outdated, not well documented or are very bloated.

+This library is explicitly called JStreams to accentuate how it's mostly the same thing as Java 8 streams.
+If you can use JDK 8, you probably should not use this.

 ## How do I use this

 Right now, all you can do is download the zip from the releases page and manually include it.
 I have a request pending on the Sonatype central to publish to Maven, I'll update this readme when that happens.